epinio/epinio/CONTRIBUTING.md

 Use your real name (sorry, no pseudonyms or anonymous contributions).

-If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.
+If you set your `user.name` and `user.email` in your local git configuration, you can sign your commit automatically with `git commit -s`.

 Note: If your git config information is set properly then viewing the `git log`